 Name and municipality of residence Position with Savaria and principal occupation during the past five years Common Shares beneficially owned and/or controlled and percent of total issued and outstanding common shares Marcel Bourassa Laval, Quebec President, Chief Executive Officer and a director of the Corporation since January 2002.
 President of the Corporation's wholly-owned subsidiaries.
-12,163,200 (1) (52.6%) Jean-Marie Bourassa Montreal, Quebec Chief Financial Officer and director of the Corporation since January 2002.
+11,218,200 (1) (47.1%) Jean-Marie Bourassa Montreal, Quebec Chief Financial Officer and director of the Corporation since January 2002.
 President and director of Bourassa Boyer Inc. , Chartered Professional Accountant firm, since 1980.
-3,010,500 (2) (13%) Robert Berthiaume Montreal, Quebec Professional engineer with Savaria Concord since 1991.
+2,810,500 (2) (11.8%) Robert Berthiaume Montreal, Quebec Professional engineer with Savaria Concord since 1991.
 Director of the Corporation since January 2002.
-292,600 (1.3%) Peter Drutz (3) Richmond Hill, Ontario President of Kankare Home Services Inc. (dba Comfort Keepers) since August 2007.
+34,500 (0.1%) Peter Drutz (3) Richmond Hill, Ontario President of Kankare Home Services Inc. (dba Comfort Keepers) since August 2004.
 Director of the Corporation since 1999.
-97,766 (0.4%) Jean-Louis Chapdelaine Pointe-Claire, Quebec President of Saraguay Investment Inc. since 1975.
+117,766 (0.5%) Jean-Louis Chapdelaine Pointe-Claire, Quebec President of Saraguay Investment Inc. since 1975.
 Director of the Corporation since June 2005.
-70,000 (0.3%)
+95,000 (0.4%)

-Name and municipality of residence Position with Savaria and principal occupation during the past five years Common Shares beneficially owned and/or controlled and percent of total issued and outstanding common shares Alain Tremblay (3) Laval, Quebec Vice-President Finance and Operations of Habitations Raymond Allard inc. since (-%) January 2012.
-Vice-President Control and Administration of Gouverneur Hotels from August 2009 to January 2012.
-Vice- President Finance of Grilli Property Group inc. from August 2002 to August 2009.
+Name and municipality of residence Position with Savaria and principal occupation during the past five years Common Shares beneficially owned and/or controlled and percent of total issued and outstanding common shares Alain Tremblay (3) Vice-President Finance and 35,550 Laval, Quebec Operations of Gestion Benoît Dumoulin inc. since 2013.
+Vice- President Finance and Operations of Habitations Raymond Allard inc. from 2012 to 2013.
+Vice-President Control and Administration of Gouverneur Hotels from 2009 to 2012.
+Vice-President Finance of Grilli Property Group inc. from 2002 to 2009.
 Director of the Corporation since September 2011.
-Sylvain Dumoulin (3) L'Île-Bizard, Quebec Real estate and construction consultant since 2005.
+(0.2%) Sylvain Dumoulin (3) Real estate and construction 25,000 L'Île-Bizard, Quebec consultant since 2005.
 Director of the Corporation since September 2010.
-Nil (-%)
+(0.1%)

-(1) Of the 12,163,200 common shares indicated, 11,500,000 are held indirectly through Les Élevateurs Savaria Inc. and 392,300 are held indirectly through 9099-4591 Quebec Inc., both of which are controlled by Marcel Bourassa and his children and 270,900 are held personally by Marcel Bourassa.
+(1) Of the 11,218,200 common shares indicated, 10,700,000 are held indirectly through Les Élevateurs Savaria Inc. and 392,300 are held indirectly through 9099-4591 Quebec Inc., both of which are controlled by Marcel Bourassa and his children and 125,900 are held personally by Marcel Bourassa.